sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 * avoid amr, use acr instead

 ## Discovery
-OpenID Connect Discovery standard provides a standard, programatic way for Clients to obtain configuration details for communicating with OpenID Providers.
+The OpenID Connect Discovery [[OpenID.Discovery]] standard provides a standard, programatic way for Clients to obtain configuration details for communicating with OpenID Providers.
 Discovery is an important part of building scalable federation ecosystems.
 Compliant OPs under this profile MUST publish their server